How to Deal With a Chronic Complainer in the Workplace

 Working with a chronic complainer is annoying and exhausting.
-You know the type—nothing pleases them and they find fault in management’s every utterance, implicitly suggesting the people in charge are operating with a fatal deficiency of intelligence and common sense.
+You know the type—nothing pleases them, and they find fault in management’s every utterance, implicitly suggesting the people in charge are operating with a fatal deficiency of intelligence and common sense.

-Don’t Minimize the Potential Damage From Chronic Complainers
+Don’t Minimize the Potential Damage

-- Attempting to win them over by selling them in advance on your ideas.
+- Attempting to win them over by selling them in advance on your ideas

-- Ignoring the issue and relegating the steady cadence of complaints to background noise.
+- Ignoring the issue and relegating the steady cadence of complaints to background noise

-The manager who either ignores or rationalizes the behaviors of this employee is ignoring the cumulative damage from the steady drip of complaints.
-Instead of rationalizing or excusing the behavior, she should focus on eliminating it.
-Unfortunately, in attempting to justify the behavior, she’s damaging her credibility with her broader team.
+Both of these approaches are less than ideal.
+The manager who either ignores or rationalizes the behaviors of this employee is minimizing the cumulative damage from the steady drip of complaints.
+Instead of rationalizing or excusing the behavior, you should focus on eliminating it.
+Unfortunately, in attempting to justify the behavior, you damage your credibility with the broader team.

 7 Tips for Dealing With Chronic Complainers

 Creating an environment where motivated employees are encouraged and given the freedom to do their best work is job one for every manager.
-It starts with hiring the right people and continues with creating a culture of accountability for positive behaviors, including identifying and remedying problems.
+It starts with hiring the right people and continues with creating a culture of accountability for negative behaviors, including identifying and remedying problems.
 There’s no room for chronic complainers in a healthy workplace.